 Anyone who is experiencing estrogen dominance problems will likely want to avoid phytoestrogens as they will only contribute to the problem.

 Women who do not have estrogen dominance issues and desire to supplement with estrogen due to lowered levels from menopause or hysterectomy may find consuming some phytoestrogens to be beneficial.

 More than 300 foods have been shown to contain phytoestrogens.
 Most food phytoestrogens are from one of three chemical classes:

-Isoflavonoids - Isoflavonoid phytoestrogens are found in beans from the legume family; soybeans and soy products are the major dietary source of this type of phytoestrogens.
-The isoflavonoid extracts from soy are known as genistin, diadzein, and glycitin.
+Isoflavonoids - Isoflavonoid phytoestrogens are found in beans from the legume family.
+Soybeans and soy products are the major dietary source of this type of phytoestrogens.
+The isoflavone extracts from soy are known as genistein, daidzein, and glycitein.

-Lignans - Lignan phytoestrogens are found in high fiber foods such as cereal brans and beans; flaxseeds contain large amounts of lignans, but some studies say that it can have a positive effect on estrogen dominance.
+Lignans - Lignan phytoestrogens are found in high fiber foods such as cereal brans and beans.
+Flaxseed contain large amounts of lignans, but some studies suggest that it can have a positive effect on estrogen dominance.

 Coumestans - Coumestan phytoestrogens are found in various beans such as split peas, pinto beans, and lima beans.
 Alfalfa and clover sprouts are the foods with the highest amounts of coumestans.